 Making sales of over 6 million copies of Playboy magazine at the peak of his life, Hugh’s net worth climaxed to over $200 million in the 70s.
 It wasn’t just his magazine, The Playboy empire integrated TV shows, clubs, and various entertainment platforms, creating a fountain of income for its founder.
 Hefner’s children according to reports, are to inherit their father’s fortune.

-Hugh Hefner’s Family – Wife and Kids
+Hugh Hefner’s Family: Meet His Wives and Kids

 While he swam in the midst of concubines and the ‘good life’, Hefner also deemed it fit to get married.
 He was first married to Mildred Williams in 1949.
 However, reports have it that before their wedding, Mildred confessed to cheating on him while he was away in the army.
 Guilt-ridden Mildred allowed her husband to sleep with other women due to her own infidelity.
 The couple had two children (Christie and David) before they divorced in 1959.